Imagine your business just released a product—and everyone is talking about it on social media.

 Since your team paid attention to social sentiment, you can take action (removing the product from stores, making a public donation to a recognized environmental organization, etc.) and adjust messaging accordingly.

-Monitoring sentiment also helps the brand refrain from sharing any tone-deaf messaging.
+Monitoring sentiment also helps the brand refrain from sharing any insensitive messaging.

 2. Supports customer service